Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

 \textit{Stability Analysis For a Street of stresslets}.

-We use three different methods to test the stability of an escalator, inclined by an angle $\varphi$.
-First, we use linear stability analysis and show that the stability of the inclined escalator is of non-linear nature, as the first order of perturbation gives a fixed point of type center, meaning that all escalators are neutrally stable up to first order.
-Next, we use numeric simulations of escalators with different inclination angles to show that escalators are unstable --- except for $\varphi= \pi/4$ inclination.
-Lastly, by calculating analytically the velocity field created by a continuous distribution of particles in an escalator, we show that for $\varphi< \pi/4$, there is a repelling force pushing particles away from it.
-In addition, escalators at $\varphi> \pi/4$ have an attractive force that makes them collapse and are therefore, inherently unstable.
+We use three different methods to test the stability of an escalator, inclined at an angle $\varphi$.
+First, we use linear stability analysis and show that the stability of the inclined escalator is of non-linear nature, as the first order of perturbation gives a fixed point of type center.
+Next, we use numeric simulations of escalators with different inclination angles to show that escalators are unstable --- except when $\varphi= \pi/4$.
+Lastly, by calculating analytically the velocity field created by a continuous distribution of particles in an escalator, we show that for $\varphi< \pi/4$, there is a repelling force pushing particles away.
+In addition, escalators at $\varphi> \pi/4$ have an attractive force that causes a collapse and are therefore, inherently unstable.
 We combine the results to conclude that the only stable escalator is $\varphi= \pm \pi/4$.

 We follow the method of linear stability analysis used in Ref.~\cite{Saffman1993} \S8.
 We start with a continuous line of stresslets with strength density $S$.
 In complex notation the velocity is

 where $Z=x+iy$, and $\bar{Z}=x-iy$.
 Along the parametric line $\left\{Z_s=Z\left(s\right)|s\in\left(-\infty,\infty\right)\right\}$, the velocity at each point $\dot{Z}_s$ is